dsoftn/Journal2/journal2/src/main/java/com/dsoftn/AppFlow.md

 ## Blocks-Block Model <sup>[⤴](#models-⤴)</sup>
 ### Overview
+- Every *Block* in **MyJournal** contain two parts.
+  - *Block* classes that contain information about block (Relations, block type, date, text that is used for searching, etc.)
+  - [Block Type](#blocktypes-blocktype-model-⤴) classes that contain block content (For each block type there is different content, and each Block Type has its own classes)
+  - **Important**: *Block* and *Block Type* should be added, updated and deleted separately.
+They do not have any knowledge of each other, therefore updating *Block* will not update *Block Type*, and updating *Block Type* will not update *Block* automatically.
 - Load all blocks with `Blocks.load()` method, this should be called before any other action.
 - Dates are stored in database in JSON format.
 - Getters for date properties as `date`, `created` and `updated` methods give date in NORMAL format.